...::: Art Exhibit :::...

 is an outgrowth of a chapter in my book Jesus Uncensored: Restoring the Authentic Jew

-On the basis of solid evidence, including close study of Medieval and Renaissance artworks displayed at New York’s renowned Metropolitan Museum of Art and other venues, I am suggesting that classical Medieval and Renaissance artworks erased Jesus’ Jewish identity.
-They commonly picture Jesus, his family, and disciples as blond, fair skinned, Northern Europeans in palatial settings surrounded by Medieval and Renaissance Christian saints, and anachronistic Christian artifacts.
-Indeed, most Renaissance depictions of the Holy Family and of Jesus’ social world offer no hint of his Jewish origins.
+Based on solid evidence, including close study of Medieval and Renaissance artworks displayed at New York's renowned Metropolitan Museum of Art and other venues, it's clear that classical Medieval and Renaissance artworks erased Jesus' Jewish identity and falsified biblical history.
+These artworks commonly picture Jesus, his family, and disciples as blond, fair skinned, Northern Europeans in palatial settings surrounded by Medieval and Renaissance Christian saints, and anachronistic Christian artifacts.
+Indeed, most Renaissance depictions of the Holy Family and of Jesus' social world offer no evidence or hint of his Jewish origins.
+In the absence of Jesus' Jewish identity, contemporizing him and others in physical appearance, attire, and setting serves to exacerbate the false divide between Christians and Jews.

 A few exceptions can be found.